eimajtrebor/hugo-blog-starter/README.md

 You will need to do the some or all of the following:

 - Update the config.json.
-- Create custom template in the layouts directory.
+- Create your own custom templates in the layouts directory.
-- Add your own modules (such as alpine.js).
+- Add your own modules (such as JavaScript libraries).
 - Add a 404 page.
 - Add a robots.txt.